rails/rails/guides/source/getting_started.md

 ```

 NOTE.
 Because you're working in the development environment by default, this
-command will apply to the database defined in the +development+ section of your
+command will apply to the database defined in the `development` section of your
-+config/database.yml+ file.
+`config/database.yml` file.
 If you would like to execute migrations in another
 environment, for instance in production, you must explicitly pass it when
-invoking the command: +rake db:migrate RAILS_ENV=production+.
+invoking the command: `rake db:migrate RAILS_ENV=production`.

 ### Saving data in the controller

-Back in +posts_controller+, we need to change the +create+ action
+Back in `posts_controller`, we need to change the `create` action
-to use the new +Post+ model to save the data in the database.
+to use the new `Post` model to save the data in the database.
 Open that file
-and change the +create+ action to look like this:
+and change the `create` action to look like this:

 ```ruby
 def create